 All of the children stared at me expectantly, save for one, who seemed to be contemplating the best way to eat me, his tongue darting in and out of his mouth.
 I decided not to fight him.
 Inspecting all the children closely, I saw someone who I never expected to see again.
 There stood Jovis, right in the middle of all seven children, staring at me with a fiery intention to maim me should I choose him.
 I took his challenge whole-heartedly.

 "Jovis is a lightning mage.
-He is one of our best young students.
 Are you sure you wish to fight him?"

 "Then be prepared to leave The Guild in shame.
 No weapons.
 Begin your fight."

-Before I could remind her that I hadn't ever planned to be a Slayer, Jovis took a stance clearly taught to him by one.
+Jovis took a stance clearly taught to him by a Dragon Slayer.
 It was closed, defensive, and more for running away than actually fighting.
 I laughed slightly and took my own stance, the opposite of his, open and made for attacking quickly and often.

 "Why do you laugh?" he asked angrily.

 "You are very serious, Jovis."
 He released a magic wave almost immediately, shooting lightning across the field.
-I tried to counter, but the rain did not allow for ignition of flames.
+I tried to reroute the bolt, but my magic worked differently.
+I ended up taking most of the attack, only just routing it away from my heart.

-Realizing his previous spell would not be adequate, Jovis put down another magical field, releasing another magic wave.
+Realizing his previous spell would not be adequate, Jovis changed his strategy, diffusing a different sort of magic.
 This time, lighting rained from the sky, indiscriminately destroying whatever it touched.
+Trees in the courtyard took the brunt of the onslaught, refusing to burn in a surreal display of landscaping foresight.

-"Who taught you to cast fire in the rain?"
-The female asked.
+"Who taught you the dragon's breath?" she asked.

 "A traveling man," I replied quickly.
 "He belonged to a circus going through Fyord."